Ideal Guitar Practice Routine to Avoid the Rut

 It's this absolute balance of theory and art, muscle memory and being prompt in the moment.
 This is something that tab-only guitarists often struggle with.

 Improvisation is best tackled after you get into scale shapes, and it's definitely worth it.
 Experienced players cherish it, and it’s a favorite activity for many guitarists.
-Now,

-Think of Tom and Jerry, with Tom playing the piano and a sheet music book in front of him—that’s sight reading.
+Think of Tom and Jerry, with Tom playing the piano and a sheet music book in front of him — that’s sight reading.
 Usually, this reference works too well for some reason.

 I got into it during my Trinity grades.
 Over time, my involvement has increased due to academic reasons (only).
 When I work on exercises from good guitar books, they often don't feature tabs.
-Also, sight-reading attracts music enthusiasts, deeming as the classy thing to do.
+Also, sight-reading attracts music enthusiasts, deemed as the classy thing to do.

-Won't it be soul-satisfying as you flip through those music sheets during your performance in some cozy jazz lounge harmonizing with the patter of rain outside?
+Won't it be soul-satisfying as you flip through those music sheets during your performance in some cozy jazz lounge, harmonizing with the patter of rain outside?
 Well, sight reading asks for regular touch.
-I personally only bring it into the curriculum for intermediate and advanced students and the Random music sheet generator (website) has turned out to be immensely useful.
+I personally only bring it into the curriculum for intermediate and advanced students, and the Random music sheet generator (website) has turned out to be immensely useful.

 My bias - play music, don't work it, at least at first.